Trail Safety & Etiquette

-- Respect wildlife.
+- Respect Wildlife and the Environment.
 Copper Harbor is surrounded by seemingly endless forests that are home to all sorts of wildlife.
 These animals often use our trails and live in the habitats adjacent to them.
 Please do not disturb any wild animals you see in the area, and be patient with those that you may find in your path.
 We are in their home and have the power to lessen our impact so that they may live in peace.
 Always pack out your trash with you and please don't damage local plants during your visit.

 - Control Your Dog.
 Dogs are welcome on our trails if they are leashed or under your direct control.
 Even a friendly dog can pose a hazard or annoy others along the trail, particularly if they are not close.
 Wildlife especially does not appreciate being chased by unleashed dogs, nor do other trail users.
 Not everyone who uses our trails (humans or otherwise) wants to see your pooch.